-- 1. Please place your name tent on your desk each class so the professor can more easily learn your name. - 2.
-No wearing of caps is allowed during class exams/quizzes.
-Please remove caps (not just turn them backwards). - 3.
+- 1. Cap policy: Caps may be worn during class time.
+However, all caps must be removed or turned backwards during exams.
+No hoodies may be pulled over student's head at any time during class or exams. - 2.
 This class will be organized to combine lectures using PowerPoint slides as an outline, whole-class discussions, small-group discussions during class, in class activities and assignments.
-Note taking is required since there will be additional comments made during lecture which will not be on the slides. - 4.
-No Food is allowed in class.
-Drinks with lids are acceptable. - 5.
+Note taking is required since there will be additional comments made during lecture which will not be on the slides. - 3.
+No 'meal type' food (burgers, burritos, fries, etc.) is allowed in class.
+Instructor approved snacks are allowed.
+Drinks with lids are acceptable. - 4.
 You are expected to adhere to the highest standards of academic honesty, with academic integrity a requirement of this class.
 Written assignments must be completed individually, unless specified otherwise.
 Receiving help from the University Writing Center with your written assignments is encouraged.
 Plagiarism occurs when a student uses or purchases papers or reports written by someone else, including downloading from the Internet.
 It also occurs when a student utilizes the ideas of or information obtained from another person without giving credit to that person.
 Any time you quote from another person, you must give credit to this person by providing a complete citation for the source and page number for the source from which you quoted.
 If plagiarism or another act of academic dishonesty occurs, you will receive a zero on that assignment.
 If you cheat on an exam, you will receive a zero on that exam.
 Acts of plagiarism and/or academic dishonesty are subject to being reported to Office of Student Conduct and risk academic penalty.

-USE OF TECHNOLOGY & PROFESSIONALISM IN THE CLASSROOM & OUT OF THE
+USE OF TECHNOLOGY & PROFESSIONALISM IN THE CLASSROOM & OUT OF THE CLASSROOM

-CLASSROOM